10 Tips For Monitoring Leads22 Jul 2019

 For businesses dealing mainly in FMCG (Fast Moving Consumer Goods) that tend to be one-off transactions, your lead generating tool might be as simple as placing an ad in the local newspaper and putting a sign in the window to declare that you are “open for business”.
 But for anyone needing more engagement in order to convert leads into prospects and clients, you’ll need to put a plan together.

-With that in mind here are ten tips to get you starting with using your CRM solution to help with monitoring leads.
+With that in mind here are ten tips to get you starting with using your CRM solution to help with managing and monitoring leads.

 1.Setting Objectives/ Expectations.
 You need your salespeople to all be on the same page.
 If you have one salesperson spending weeks chasing a lead worth £50 whereas a different salesperson spends a couple of days pursuing a £1000 lead then abandons the chase too soon, then your team could do with some guidance to get them all following a standardised procedure.